Mighty Inoue: All Japan Pro Wrestling (1981–2000)

 In 1981, following the closure of International Wrestling Enterprise, Inoue joined All Japan Pro Wrestling full-time as part of its junior heavyweight division.
 He made his debut in October 1981 during the "Giant Series" tour, forming a tag team with Ashura Hara known as the "Japanese High Flyers".
 The duo held the All Asia Tag Team Championship from February 1983 to February 1984.

 In February 1984, Inoue defeated Chavo Guerrero to win the NWA International Junior Heavyweight Championship; he held the title until June 1985, when he lost to Dynamite Kid.
 From 1985 to 1987, he won the All Asia Tag Team Championship twice with Takashi Ishikawa.
 In January 1989, he defeated Joe Malenko for the World Junior Heavyweight Championship; his reign lasted until March 1989, when he lost to Masanobu Fuchi.
 From 1990 to 1993, he was part of the Tsuruta-gun stable.

-In April 1994, Inoue formed a "legends" stable with Haruka Eigen and Masanobu Fuchi; for the next three years, he primarily competed alongside them in tag team matches and six-man tag team matches.
+In April 1994, Inoue formed a "legends" stable with Haruka Eigen and Masanobu Fuchi which was known as "Akuyaku Shokai".
+For the next three years, he primarily competed alongside them in tag team matches and six-man tag team matches.
+They primarily wrestled against other older wrestlers, Giant Baba, Rusher Kimura, and Mitsuo Momota, who were known as "Family Gundan"; these matches would typically take place on the undercard.
 Inoue retired from professional wrestling in April 1997, transitioning to refereeing.
-During his final months as a wrestler he regularly teamed with Eigen and Futchi to face Giant Baba, Mitsuo Momota, and Rusher Kimura.